Watching your waistline? There’s no need to ban Chinese New Year goodies, if you go by these rules.

 - Fresh fruit (eg. mandarin oranges, pomelos, persimmons): Fruits are packed with fibre, vitamins, minerals and antioxidants.
 Vitamin C can help enhance the immune system, satisfy your sweet cravings and prevent constipation.

-Eat your favourite food in moderation to ensure you have room to nibble at every house you visit and don’t feel overly guilty afterwards.
+Eat your favourite food in moderation to ensure you have room to nibble at every house you visit without feeling guilty afterwards.

 Research suggests that eating slowly may increase your feeling of fullness and satisfaction during meals, which helps to prevent overeating.
 You will be more in tune with when you feel full at each house and need to take a break.